Consistency and Accuracy of CelebA Attribute Values: Models From Cleaned Versus Original

 \subsection{Definition of MSO}

 Figure~\ref{fig:mso_samples} shows problems enountered in a detailed definition of MSO.
 A small number of images do not contain a visible human face, and so are dropped.
 A slightly larger but still small number of images do not contain visible information to assign a value for some attributes, and so we introduce a third possible attribute value, \textit{information not visible}.
+For example, if a person is holding a microphone in front of their face, the information may not be visible to assign attribute values for mouth, lips or nose.

 To assign MSO values consistently, we make a detailed definition, including some edge cases.
 For example, in Figure~\ref{fig:mso_samples-c}, there is something - e.g. glass, cigarette, straw - between the lips but the other part of lips is touching.
 For our definition, these edge cases are defined as part of (MSO=true).
 However, it is inevitable that there are still edge cases where it is uncertain if the lips are touching or not (see Figure~\ref{fig:mso_samples-d}).
 These cases should dominate the images with label ``errors'' in the audited/cleaned attributes.

 Table~\ref{table:dataset_comparison} summarizes the original and cleaned dataset.
 The cleaned dataset has 166 images dropped as unusable for facial attribute classification, and an additional 797 images with (MSO=info\_not\_visible).
 Note that most of the images in these two categories are not in the test set.
 A substantial fraction of the images have not been manually examined in our quality-audit workflow, so it is possible that more images that could be dropped and more attribute values could be (MSO=info\_not\_visible) if all images were manually reviewed.
 The MSO-cleaned dataset has 161,982 training samples, 19,741 validation samples, and 19,913 testing samples.
 The number of positive and negative samples are not as balanced as in the original dataset.